 A: Under the circumstances, Medicaid is covering a variety of technology modalities in lieu of in person visits to support evaluation, assessment and treatment of clients.
-These modalities include: telemedicine for HIPAA compliant, interactive, real-time audio and video telecommunications, which is already covered; and other forms of telehealth, such as on-line digital exchange through a patient portal; telephone calls, Face-Time; Skype; or email.
-Texting may also be used, but the agency cautions as to the extent this should be used for doing assessments and providing treatment.
-(See Part V for how to bill for texting).
+These modalities include: telemedicine for HIPAA compliant, interactive, real-time audio and video telecommunications, which is already covered; and other forms of telehealth, such as on-line digital exchange through a patient portal; telephone calls, Face-Time; or Skype.
+Texting or email may also be used, but the agency cautions as to the extent this should be used for doing assessments and providing treatment.
+(See Part V for how to bill for texting or email for Virtual Check-In).